jantimon/html-webpack-plugin/README.md

 ```

 If you have multiple webpack entry points, they will all be included with `script`
-tags in the generated HTML.
+tags in the generated HTML, or the `chunks` configuration setting may be used
+to manually specify which chunks should be injected into the HTML as `script`
+tags.

 If you have any CSS assets in webpack's output (for example, CSS extracted
 with the [ExtractTextPlugin](https://github.com/webpack/extract-text-webpack-plugin))